 How to Pet an Animal

 It’s necessary to demonstrate to your kid how to correctly approach their pet.
 Make sure that they remain calm and speak softly so the animal does not feel intimidated.
 Allow the pet to sniff the child’s hand by holding it out.
 You can pet them on the back or neck, but make sure to check if they are friendly first by petting them on the chest or beneath the chin.
+Different dog breeds, for example, might have varying reactions when being approached so it might be useful to see these helpful tips first.
 But most importantly, as an adult, you should keep an eye out for signs of fear or potential aggression in pets when they are around your child.

 Show Ways to Help Animals